 Long established as one of the Northern Quarter’s most fun bars, Twenty Twenty Two is great for post-work drinks – thanks to its many comfy Chesterfield sofas to get cosy on, delicious menu of cocktails, and, of course, its backroom packed full of ping pong tables.
 Challenge each other to a game or simply kick back with a drink and enjoy the music.
 Twenty Twenty Two, The Basement, Little Lever St, M1 1EZ.

 While Albert’s Schloss has a packed daily schedule of live entertainment, Baby Grand Slam, in particular, is our favourite for mid-week drinks with mates.
 Typically taking place on Wednesdays, the event sees two talented pianists take to the stage and battle it out in the ‘grand slam’, performing requests from the audience all night long.
 It’s a whole lot of fun, with plenty of dancing and singing along involved.
 Keep up to date with Schloss’ event schedule here.
 Albert’s Schloss, 27 Peter St, M2 5QR.

 7. Sixes Cricket Bar

-Opening just last month in Manchester city centre, Sixes Cricket Club is Manchester’s newest hangout, offering an interactive game of simulation cricket, a mouthwatering menu of BBQ-inspired grub, and tons of craft beers to try.
+Opening just last year in Manchester city centre, Sixes Cricket Club is Manchester’s niche hangout, offering an interactive game of simulation cricket, a mouthwatering menu of BBQ-inspired grub, and tons of craft beers to try.
 Grab a bat and take on the simulation, before winding down with bourbon BBQ-infused dishes, cocktails and more.
 Book a game here.
 Sixes Cricket Club, Cathedral St, M4 3TR.